adammark/Markup.js/README.md

 number of templates you're handling, and whether you want the templates to be reusable throughout your codebase.

-### 1. Templates as JavaScript strings
+### 1. Writing templates as JavaScript strings

-Templates can be written as JavaScript string literals, as shown above.
+You can write templates as JavaScript string literals, as shown above.
 It's a good idea to put all your templates together in one file:

 ``` javascript